Chorionic villus sampling

 Why the Test is Performed

-Genetic counseling is recommended prior to the procedure.
+Genetic counseling is recommended before the procedure.
 This will allow you to make an unhurried, informed decision about options for prenatal diagnosis.

-It can be done sooner in pregnancy than amniocentesis, usually about 10 to 12 weeks of pregnancy.
+CVS can be done sooner in pregnancy than amniocentesis, usually at about 10 to 12 weeks.

 Chorionic villus sampling does not detect:

-A normal result means there are no signs of any genetic defects in the developing baby.
-However the test could miss some genetic defects.
+A normal result means there are no signs of genetic defects in the developing baby.
+Even though the test results are very accurate, no test is 100% accurate at testing for genetic problems in a pregnancy.

 What Abnormal Results Mean

-This test can help detect more than 200 disorders.
-Abnormal results may be due to a number of different genetic conditions, including:
+This test can help detect hundreds of genetic disorders.
+Abnormal results may be due to many different genetic conditions, including:

-The risks of CVS are only slightly higher than those of an amniocentesis.
+The risks of CVS are only slightly higher than those of amniocentesis.

 Possible complications include:

-If your blood is Rh negative, you may receive RhoGAM to prevent Rh incompatibility.
+If your blood is Rh negative, you may receive a medicine called Rho(D) Immune Globulin (RhoGAM and other brands) to prevent Rh incompatibility.

-You will receive a follow-up ultrasound 2 to 4 days after the procedure to make sure the pregnancy is proceeding normally.
+You will receive a follow-up ultrasound 2 to 4 days after the procedure to make sure your pregnancy is proceeding normally.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.